-The underlying connection of Granger causality with directed information and with the CCDI is discussed extensively in~\cite{amblard:12}.
+In particular, this connection was emphasized for the case of discrete-valued processes by Geweke~\cite{geweke:84} and for Gaussian models by Barnett, Barrett and Seth~\cite{barnett:09}, who also noted that the transfer entropy can be used as statistic for this test.
+The corresponding (and essentially equivalent) connection between Granger causality and directed information is discussed extensively in~\cite{amblard:12}.
 Work on the theoretical analysis and estimation of the CCDI includes~\cite{quinn:15}, where directed information graphs are used to represent networks of stochastic processes.
-Finally, a closely related functional is the \textit{causal conditional transfer entropy}, described, e.g., in~\cite{haruna:13,amblard:12}.